 - When they start to internalize what a brand is, it becomes apparent that it’s not just going to be the sort of marketing visual face lift for the organization that true brand transformation actually impacts how people behave inside the organization.
 And also to some extent how products are made, how they are presented, and how they are designed.

-How to become a good Brander and Marketer:
+How to become a better Brander:

 - Marketing and Branding is really about the customer.